nirbhaypatil/behat-salesforce/README.md

 https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_username_password_oauth_flow.htm

-#install
+# install

 1.git clone https://github.com/nirbhaypatil/behat-salesforce.git
 OR
 2.download zip folder

-Use composer install command to download all libs in vendor
+Use composer install command to download required libs.

+Next use SalesforceContext.php in yml and necessary step definition can be written.

+Use the Query resource to execute a SOQL query that returns all the results in a single response.

+ $query = 'SELECT Id,Name FROM ACCOUNT LIMIT 100';